[Updated 18 June 2025]

 People may say: well it’s no use having a charged-up phone, because the phone masts (which also depend on electricity of course) were not working, so there was no signal!
 I have a solution to this too – see later.

 The model I’m suggesting is another well-known brand: the APC BE850G2-UK (this one, like the Ford Model T, only comes in one colour: black).
 It is made by Schneider Electric and is available from Amazon at www.amazon.co.uk/gp/product/B0828G42KN/ and many other retailers .
 How long it would keep going in a power cut is hard to estimate because devices will vary, but I would think many hours, probably days.
 It can also charge a tablet or laptop, but this would drain it a bit faster.
 Internally it has a 12 V lead-acid battery which is user-removable and replaceable, and it would be quite easy to take this out and wire the UPS up to a car battery instead.
 If you did this it would last many days, I would imagine.
-The official battery is sealed, by the way, so it will work vertically, horizontally, or even upside down.
+The battery inside it is sealed, by the way, so it will work vertically, horizontally, or even upside down.

 Once your UPS is plugged in and set up, I strongly recommend testing it.
 Simply turn off all your power at the main isolator (trip-switch) and see if the internet / wifi etc keeps going.
 It is a lovely feeling when it does.
 The UPS could also be used to charge your phone, of course, so then you wouldn’t need the power bank.
 But I like the portability of the power bank.

 If your UPS is working properly you will now have Wifi despite the power cut, and this is how you can make and receive mobile phone calls.
 Many phone operators will allow you to make outgoing calls and receive incoming calls using Wifi rather than connecting to the nearest phone mast.
 There are some simple and clear instructions at support.google.com/phoneapp/answer/2811843 (for Android phones) and at support.apple.com/en-gb/HT203032 for iPhones.
 Once this has been set up, it operates seamlessly.
 It will chose to make (and receive) calls over Wifi if you are connected to a Wifi network, and switch silently to the normal mobile network when you are not connected to Wifi.
 It will do this even in the middle of a call.
-This is a very valuable facility even not during power cuts, if you have a weak mobile phone signal in your home but you have got decent broadband/Wifi.

 If you want to keep your freezer going, you are going to need a generator.
 The only thing that I have to say about portable generators is that for domestic purposes it is worth going for an “AVR” or “Inverter-generator” model.
 These produce very “clean” electricity, ie without surges, spikes, unwanted frequencies or electrical “noise”.
 Sensitive electronic equipment may not work with – or may even be damaged by – older-style generators producing relatively dirty electricity.
 This could include your internet router etc (see above) – that would be a shame.
 Even things like electric blankets have been known to refuse to work when powered by one of these older generators.
 Generators are expensive, however.
 I have just looked up prices and they seem to start at £800 new.
 If you want to get one, a good choice might be the Honda EU22i with the LPG conversion kit which I see listed at £1400 including VAT.
 This is dual-fuel (LPG or petrol) and if you already use LPG (propane) for other purposes, it will give lower running costs than petrol.
 This is not an area on which I would claim massive expertise, so perhaps take other advice and shop around.